datascisteven/Melanoma-Image-Classification/README.md

 Those very populations inherently have constructed a certain skepticism and reticence to relate to and seek advice from a doctor of a different ethnic background.
 Some of these barriers are due to past offenses and some purely cultural.
 Creating such an app would allow for access by such individuals and break down some of these initial barriers so that they may receive the care they truly need.

-## Data Understanding
+## Data Source:

 As the leading healthcare organization for informatics in medical imaging, the Society for Imaging Informatics in Medicine (SIIM)'s mission is to advance medical imaging informatics through education, research, and innovation in a multi-disciplinary community.
 SIIM is joined by the International Skin Imaging Collaboration (ISIC), an international effort to improve melanoma diagnosis.
 The ISIC Archive contains the largest publicly available collection of quality-controlled dermatoscopic images of skin lesions.

 There are three public repositories curated by SIIM-ISCC that we relied on for the project:

 2020 Training Dataset:
 - 33,126 DICOM images with embedded metadata and 	JPEG images with 425 duplicates
-- 33,126 metadata entries of patient ID, lesion ID, sex, age, and general anatomic site.
+- 33,126 metadata entries of patient ID, lesion ID, sex, age, and general anatomic site
-- Training Set: 467 melanoma vs. 26033 non-melanoma images
-- Validation Set: 117 melanoma vs. 6509 non-melanoma images

-2020 Testing Dataset:
-- 10,982 DICOM images with embedded metadata and JPEG images
-- 10,982 metadata entries of patient ID, sex, age, and general anatomic site.
-- Holdout Set: 10982 images
+- 33,126 entries of gold standard lesion diagnoses

 The 2020 dataset contains 33,126 dermatoscopic training images of skin lesions from over 2000 patients, and the images are either in DICOM format, which is a common medical imaging data format or in JPEG and TYFRecord format.
 DICOM files contain both the image and metadata, but the metadata is also provided outside of the DICOM format in CSV format, which includes the following features: